Estimated reading time: 5 minutes

-The answer is to ensure a customer friendly experience for the caller even if the call ends up in voicemail.
+The answer is to ensure a customer-friendly experience for the caller – even if the call ends up in voicemail.

-Churches often have limited resources for providing the manpower to answer telephones.
-Because of this, Churches need to ensure that if a caller ends up in someones voice-mail, they will have a pleasant experience and are reassured by a message that they will receive a returned phone call.
+Consequently, Churches need to ensure that if a caller ends up in someone’s voice-mail, they will have a pleasant experience and are reassured by a message that they will receive a returned phone call.

 This is frustrating on many levels because it leaves you wondering if there is a need to take a different route to get an answer to a problem or to just wait for the return phone call.

 When leaving a voicemail message, there are 7 pieces of information that can help the caller.

-1. Identify the voice.
+1. Identify the Voice

-This should be done by providing the department name as well as the person’s name answering the call.
+This should be done by providing the department name as well as the name of the person answering the call.
 This also allows the caller to note who they left a message with.

-2. Date Reference.
+2. Provide a Date Reference

 It is appropriate to apologize for missing the call (especially during working hours) and reassure the caller that they will receive a return phone call as soon as possible.

-5. Set the expectation.
+5. Set the Expectation

 Set the expectation by providing a realistic timeline for when the caller can expect a return call.
-Remember once the expectation has been made, make sure you follow up and return the call as promised.
+Remember, once the expectation has been made, make sure you follow up and return the call as promised.

-6. Option to speak to someone else.
+6. Provide an Option to Speak to Someone Else

-Always give an option to speak to a back up person in the case of a matter that is too urgent to wait.
+Always give the option to speak to a backup person in the case of a matter that is too urgent to wait.

-7. Thank you.
+7. Thank You

 Example Church Voice-mail Message: